Blaine137/Blaine137/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently adding features to a instant messaging application and building a Facebook clone.
+- 🔭 I’m currently adding features to a instant messaging application and a Food delivery service.
 - 🌱 I’m currently extending my MERN stack knowledge.
 - 👯 I’m looking to find a team that will help expand my technology knowledge.
 - 💬 Talk to me about code!